 |The question: "Is noise level really the sound intensity level?" will be differently

-answered by musicians and sound engineers than by sound fighters.
-We
+answered by musicians and sound engineers as "ear people" than by

 |Neither the sound power Pac nor the sound power level LW decreases when the distance is in